 - No talk in May

 - April 16, 9:15 am (note new time), Lower Assembly Hall.
 This month we’ll examine Dietrich’s 1929 address, “What Does It Mean to Be Spiritual?”
 FUS member Frank Hanson will lead the discussion.
 Click here for the text.

 - March 19: “Can the God-Idea Be Saved?”
 (12/14/30) led by Frank Hanson.

 - February 19: “How the Gods Were Made,” (4/18/1926) led by Martha Hardesty.

 - January 15: “Thoughts on God,” (1950s manuscript) led by Nick Rowse and Mikki Morrissette.
 Read a column Mikki wrote about Dietrich’s thoughts here.

 - December 18: “What and Why is Christmas?”
 (1924), led by Phil Duran

 - November 20: “What if the World Went Humanist?,” led by Adele Hansen.

-Monday, April 10, 7pm — Join us for a discussion of Nudge: Improving Decisions about Health, Wealth, and Happiness, by Richard Thaller and Cass R. Sunstein.
+Tuesday, May 9, 7pm — Join us for a discussion of Nudge: Improving Decisions about Health, Wealth, and Happiness, by Richard Thaller and Cass R. Sunstein.
 The Guardian described this as “never intimidating, always amusing.”
-This month’s focus on Part III.
+Our focus this time will be on Part IV, Freedom.